 So I taped some paper together and traced around my favorite baby bib, changing the length and curving the sides.
 (And let’s please ignore the spaghetti stains on the front of said bib.
 Oye.)

-And I wanted a much deeper pocket too that would better catch food bits and after tinkering landed on this baby bib pattern:
+And I wanted a much deeper pocket too that would better catch food bits and after tinkering landed on this baby bib free sewing pattern:

 Bring on the snacks!